olegromashkan/Proovia_Report/README.md

 # Proovia Report

 This project uses **Next.js** with UnoCSS and a small SQLite database.
+Some components are being migrated to the **shadcn/ui** style library.

 ## Development